penn-figueroa-lab/phys_gmm_python/README.md

    - We now offer datasets from 2D to 3D.
 Numbers 6-10 represent 5 different demo 2D datasets and numbers 11 and 12 represent two 3D datasets.
    - To reduce computation time you may set the sub_sample to be 2 in the 3D dataset to reduce the number of samples.
    - In real 3D data, there will be many trajectories.
 To randomly pick a specific amount of them you could change the ```nb_trajectories```.
-   - After finishing the above setting you could run the program and check the result.
+   - After finishing the above settings you could run the program and check the result.

 **To plug in your own data:**
 - Arrange your data in this format